Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Hmmmm.

-only went up to 20.
+"They couldn't give me 22 in Finland.
+They said they only went up to 20.
 I could have either 2 or 20."

 "So which did you choose?"
-I ask.
+I asked.

-Needless to say, I get an ear full, which brings a feeling
+Needless to say, I got an ear full, which brought on a feeling not unlike - my good deed for today.

 FYI: He chose 20.

-Walking out from the gym I chuckle to myself about the encounter and then get a bright idea.
-Next time I book a flight I'll reserve a
+Walking out from the gym I chuckled to myself about the encounter and then got a bright idea.
+Next time I book a flight I'll reserve a seat in aisle 19.
+Then when I board, I'll stash my bags overhead, squeeze in, arrange the seat-belt, fiddle with my stuff (laptop, newspaper, neck cushion), settle in, get comfortable and exhale.
+I'll look to my right (or left).
+I'll make eye contact.

 "Ah ... aisle 19," I'll say.
 Eye to eye now.
 "It was my number."
 Blank stare.
-"Football number," I'll offer with a
+"Football number," I'll offer with a half smile, slightly apologetic.

 Actually, I wouldn't expect any real interest.

-But hey … I think the point is not that others hear the
+But hey … I think the point is not that others hear the story.
+The point is that I hear it, again

 No comments: